scottrohrig/openai-chat-page/README.md

 - Add your api key

-Because this was small practice exercise built on Codesandbox.io, I hardcoded the api key and obnly inlcuded it when sampling data.
+Because this was small practice exercise built on Codesandbox.io, I hardcoded the api key and only inlcuded it when sampling data.
 I removed it when adding the project to GitHub.
 You can add dotenv and add your key to a `.env` file.
 Or simply add your key to the configuration in `openAi.js`
-  - install `dotenv` and add it to
   - create a `.env` file and add your key

   ```
-  OPENAI_API_KEY='your-api-key'
+  REACT_APP_OPENAI_API_KEY='your-api-key'
   ```

+See [create react app docs](https://create-react-app.dev/docs/adding-custom-environment-variables/) for more info.